AryanSONI00/FastAPI-devops/README.md

 ## 🛠️ How to Install and Run Locally

-1. 🔹 Clone the repository:
+1. 🔹 Clone the repository from the link

 2. 🔹 Create a virtual environment and activate it: